Last updated: July 2013

 This page is about using Linux on a PC in a Managed Cluster.
-MCS Linux can also be used by remote login from any system; see the lefthand navigation.
+MCS Linux can also be used by remote login from any system.
 See also information on using DS-Files in MCS Linux and on printing using DS-Print

 Please remember to log out when you have finished.
 Failure to do so could result in another user reading, altering or deleting your files, or sending emails from your account.